Afghan Community Mental Health Study

 Project Name: Evaluating the Mental Health and Psychosocial Needs of Afghans Recently Resettled in the United States

 Afghan immigrants and refugees to the U.S. have diverse needs, including access to mental health services.
-This project seeks to understand their mental health needs, primary support sources (such as family, community, and religious organizations), and cultural norms around informal and formal services.
+This project sought to understand their mental health needs, primary support sources (such as family, community, and religious organizations), and cultural norms around informal and formal services.
 Situating mental health within the resettlement context—considering factors such as financial or housing insecurity, legal threats, bereavement, social isolation, and discrimination—can help identify both direct solutions (e.g., housing) and targeted interventions (e.g., bereavement support).

 1. Household survey: Open to the Afghan community members